mgechev/blog.mgechev.com/_posts/2014-09-03-webrtc-peer-to-peer-chat-with-react.markdown

 });
 </pre>

 Once we receive event, which indicates that new user is connected, we make sure that the connected peer is not us.
-In case new user is connected, we establish connection with it by calling the "private" method `_connectTo`.
+In this case, we establish connection with it by calling the "private" method `_connectTo`.

 The callback for `USER_DISCONNECTED` is almost analogous so we won't take a further look at it.